aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - Ensure that all required packages are in the `dependencies` part of your `package.json`.
 Heroku does **not** install anyting in `devDependencies`.
 Also, if a package is working globaly on your machine you may have forgotten to add it to your project explicitly with `--save`, which means it will break on a remote server.
 A best practice is to always install locally and use npm scripts.

-- Any references to 'localhost' within your app will break unless they are provided with a production environement alternative.
+- Any references to 'localhost' within your app will break unless they are provided with a production environment alternative.